rsokl/testing-tutorial/notebooks/02_Test_Strategies.md

 **Exercise: Metamorphic testing**

 Create the file `tests/test_metamorphic.py`.
-For each of the following functions identify one or more metamorphic relationships that are exhibited by the function and test them.
+For each of the following functions identify one or more metamorphic relationships that are exhibited by the function and write tests that exercise them.

+- [`numpy.clip`](https://numpy.org/doc/stable/reference/generated/numpy.clip.html)
+- `sorted` (don't test the fixed-point relationship; identify a different metamorphic relationship)
 - `merge_max_mappings`
-- [`numpy.clip`](https://numpy.org/doc/stable/reference/generated/numpy.clip.html)
-- `sorted` (don't test the fixed-point relationship; identify a different one)
 - `pairwise_dists` (defined below.. add this to `basic_functions.py`)

 ```python